pathak42/HijiFeedbackOp/README.md

 ### 3. Check Statistics
 - Run `/fb_stats` to see all feedback from last 3 days
-- Reply to any user's message with `/!` to check their feedback history
+- Reply to messages with `/check` to check user feedback history

 ### 4. Set Reminders
 - Admins can use `/addreminder <text>` to set periodic reminders
-- Reminders are sent every 2 hours by default
+- Reminders are sent 8 times daily at: 1 AM, 4 AM, 7 AM, 10 AM, 1 PM, 4 PM, 7 PM, 10 PM UTC

 ## 🏗️ Project Structure